 The Maternal Mortality Estimation Inter-agency Group (MMEIG) was established to produce updated series for countries and territories using a standard approach.
-Inputs into their data models included estimates from the DHS using the standard sibling history module.10
+Inputs into their data models included estimates from the DHS using the standard sibling history module.18

-Name Maternal mortality ratio (MMR)

-Definition Number of maternal deaths per 100 000 live births

-Numerator Age-adjusted maternal mortality rate times 100

-Denominator Age-adjusted GFR
+Name Maternal mortality ratio (MMR) Definition Number of maternal deaths per 100 000 live births Numerator Age-adjusted maternal mortality rate times 100 Denominator Age-adjusted GFR Poforonco pori 0.6 years prior to the survey, or 0.4 years if there are enough

-- ())))

-Reference period 0-6 years prior to the survey, or 0-4 years if there are enough cases
+Reference peri 0-6 years prior to the survey, or 0-4 years if there are enough (

 Age adjustment for maternal mortality rate (numerator)- Age adjustment is made by multiplying the unadjusted age-specific maternal mortality rates by the percentage of female household members 15-49 in each 5-year age group between 15-49, where the sum of the percentages equals 100%.
-Similar adjustment is made for GFR, where age-specific fertility rates are multiplied by the percentage of female household members 15-49.
+Similar adjustment is made for GFR, where age-specific fertility rates are multiplied by the percentage of female household members 15-49 in each 5-year age group between 15-49.